saiqulhaq/go-skeleton/README.md

 ✔ Would you like to use Redis for caching? (y/N): y
-✔ Would you like to use RabbitMQ for message queuing? (y/N): n ✔ Would you like to use MongoDB for logging? (y/N): n
+✔ Would you like to use RabbitMQ for message queuing? (y/N): n

 📋 Project Configuration:
   ✓ Project Name: ecommerce-api